 The short answer: only sometimes.
 TripAdvisor will remove a bad review only if it violates their guidelines.
 In their terms, if you think a review is "fraudulent or otherwise improper," you can report it for review.
+Rather than replying immediately, you might be able to have it removed.
 If the bad review doesn't meet the guidelines below, you should follow best practices for responding to negative reviews.
 Here's how you can know if a review is fraudulent and what you can do to have it removed.

 TripAdvisor will remove reviews that include:

 TripAdvisor requires that reviews are family-friendly.
 Any mention of the reviewer participating in illegal or illicit activities will be removed.
 The reviewer also cannot make threats or personal insults.

 The reviewer should not express "harmful opinions."
 That means that personal thoughts about politics, religion, race, and sexual orientation are not allowed.
 This also extends to personal attacks from one reviewer to other reviewers.

 Sometimes, people try to ask questions to other travelers or the owner.
 These are removed because they belong in the separate questions section, so these are removed from reviews.
 Other times, hotels receive reviews for other businesses not associated with their hotel, like an attached restaurant or spa.
 These reviews should be reported so they appear on the restaurant's business listing, not the hotel's TripAdvisor listing.